 …At the briefest instant following creation all the matter of the universe was concentrated in a very small place, no larger than a grain of mustard.
 The matter at this time was very thin, so intangible, that it did not have real substance.
 It did have, however, a potential to gain substance and form and to become tangible matter.
 From the initial concentration of this intangible substance in its minute location, the substance expanded, expanding the universe as it did so.
 As the expansion progressed, a change in the substance occurred.
 This initially thin noncorporeal substance took on the tangible aspects of matter as we know it.
 From this initial act of creation, from this ethereally thin pseudosubstance, everything that has existed, or will ever exist, was, is, and will be formed.

-Not only did Nahmanides describe here the Big Bang, he clearly states that, “The matter at this time was very thin, so intangible, that it did not have real substance.”
-He further describes this stage of the existence as “noncorporeal” and “etherieally thin pseudosubstance” or what we called here a “proto-physical existence.
+Not only did Nahmanides describe here the Big Bang, he clearly states that “The matter at this time was very thin, so intangible, that it did not have real substance.”
+He further describes this stage of existence as “noncorporeal” and “ethereally thin pseudosubstance” or what we called here a “protophysical” existence.

-Therefore, we may say that the universe has two important dates the date of its conception, t0, and the date of its birth.
-When human observer probes the age of the universe the physics dictated that he will arrive at the age when the universe was conceived as a mathematical wavefunction having probability of existence.
-The real age of the universe may by definition be no greater than the age of the first human observer who collapsed the world wavefunction.
+Therefore, we may say that the universe has two important dates: the date of its conception and the date of its birth.
+When human observer probes the age of the universe the physics dictated that he or she will arrive at the age when the universe was conceived as a mathematical wavefunction having a probability of existence.
+The real age of the universe may, by definition, be no greater than the age of the first human observer who collapsed the world wavefunction.

-According to the biblical account of creation, Adam was the first fully conscious being – the first observer.
-Prior to first human the universe existed in a superposition of all possible states, including the states of existence and no-existence.
-When the first man looked for the first time at the universe he immediately collapsed the world wavefunction and brought the world into physical existence.
+According to the biblical account of creation, Adam and Eve were the first fully conscious beings – the first observers.
+Prior to first humans, the universe existed in a superposition of all possible states, including the states of existence and no-existence.
+When the first humans looked for the first time at the universe they immediately collapsed the world wavefunction and brought the world from protophysical into physical existence.

-It is easy to see now why the Bible begins the chronology of creation with Adam and not before.
-Even though the universe could have been already billions of years old it was the first human (Adam) who actualized the creation and brought it from a fuzzy state of existence/non-existence into the definite physical existence.
+It is easy to see now why the Bible begins the chronology of creation with Adam and Eve and not before.
+Even though the universe could have been already billions of years old, it was the first humans (Adam and Eve) who actualized the creation and brought it from a fuzzy state of existence/non-existence into the definite physical existence.

 Perhaps this is why the Bible states:

-The classical Jewish commentators on the Bible suggest that the meaning of the peculiar expression “G‑d created to make” is that G‑d created a man to complete His creation, to be a partner of G‑d in creating the universe.
+The classical Jewish commentators on the Bible suggest that the meaning of the peculiar expression “God created to make” is that God created a man to complete His creation, to be a partner of God in creating the universe.
 Now it makes perfect sense.
-Initially G‑d created the universe in amorphous spiritual form and He created a man to complete the creation and to bring the universe from its potential to an actual reality.
+Initially, God created the universe in amorphous spiritual form, and He created a man to complete the creation by bringing the universe from its potential to actual reality.

 This approach allows us to rationally resolve the apparent contradiction between the scientific and the biblical ages of the universe.

-It seems that our approach allows us to resolve that contradiction as well.
+It seems that our approach allows us to resolve this contradiction as well.
 Indeed, both opinions may be correct at the same time and do not contradict each other.
-When Rabbi Nehunya ben HaKanah and Rabbi Isaac of Akkoalong with other early sages of kabbalah spoke of sabbatical cyclesand billions of years in pre-human history they spoke of the universe as originally created by G‑d in general terms.
-Ari, however, further clarified the picture by pointing out that the initial phase of pre-human world history was different from the phase the post-human phase and existed on a different plane, which he called spiritual world.
-In fact, the quantum mechanics confirms that prior to the first human, the world indeed existed on the different (almost spiritual) plain described by purely mathematical constructs such as the wavefunction.
+When Rabbi Nehunya ben HaKanah and Rabbi Isaac of Akko along with other early sages of Kabbalah spoke of sabbatical cycles and billions of years in pre-human history they spoke of the universe as originally created by God in general terms.
+Arizal, however, further clarified the picture by pointing out that the initial phase of pre-human world history was different from the post-Adam phase and existed on a different plane, which he called “spiritual world.”
+In fact, quantum mechanics confirms that prior to the first human, the world indeed existed on the different (almost spiritual) plain described by purely mathematical constructs such as the wavefunction.
 This completes the puzzle.

 Following the approach advocated by some of the most respected scientists of this century, Von Neumann, Wigner, Wheeler and others, we are able to reconcile the apparent discrepancy in the age of the universe as it is predicted in the biblical account of creation and contemporary cosmology.
-The history of the universe is comprised of two main periods: pre and post human.
+The history of the universe is comprised of two main periods: pre- and post-human.
 In the first period, before first conscious observer peered into the universe, the universe was in an amorphous fuzzy state of linear superposition of all possible states.
 The universe at this stage existed only mathematically, as a distribution of probabilities.
-This period lasted approximately twelve billion years.
+This period lasted approximately thirteen billion years.
 When the first human opened his or her eyes he/she collapsed the world wavefunction and brought the universe into actual existence.
-From that point on the Bible and the humanity began counting the new age of the universe.
+From that point on, humanity began counting the new age of the universe.

 Perhaps, this is hinted in the very first verse of the Torah:

-Traditionally, this verse is translated as “In the beginning G-d created heaven and earth…” However, all classical commentators, including Rashi, note the grammatical difficulty with this translation.
-The word “reishis” means “beginning”.
-But what does the prefix beis (read as “b”) signify?
-The letter beis is the second letter of the Hebrew alphabet and is used as digit 2.
-Rashi splits the word breishis in two as b’reishis meanting beis reishis – 2 beginnigns.
-He interprets it homiletically as for the sake of two beginnings – Torah (which is called beginning of your way) and Israel (which is called beginning of your plantings).
+Traditionally, this verse is translated as “In the beginning, God created heaven and earth…” However, all classical commentators, including Rashi, note the grammatical difficulty with this translation.
+The word reishit means “beginning.”
+But what does the prefix bet (read as “b”) signify?
+The letter bet is the second letter of the Hebrew alphabet and is also used as digit 2.
+Rashi splits the word bereishit in two as b’reishis meaning bet reishit – two beginnigns.
+He interprets it homiletically as “for the sake of two beginnings” – Torah (which is called the beginning of your way) and Israel (which is called the beginning of your plantings).
 I would like to propose an alternative translation.
-Literally, this phrase means, “In two beginnings G-d created heaven and earth…” or “Whith two beginnings G-d created heaven and earth…” The first beginning was at the time of the Big Bang when G-d created the universe in a protophysical state.
-The second beginning was at the time when Adam and Eve collapsed the wavefunction and brought the universe into a tangible physical existence.
+Literally, this phrase means, “In two beginnings God created heaven and earth…” or “With two beginnings God created heaven and earth…” The first beginning was at the time of the Big Bang when God created the universe in a protophysical state.
+The second beginning was at the time when Adam and Eve collapsed the wavefunction and brought the universe into tangible physical existence.